 Priority unsecured debts must be paid in full through the Chapter 13 plan.
 These debts include most tax debts, money owed to government agencies or entities, alimony, child support, and Chapter 13 administrative fees.

-Car loans are usually paid through the Chapter 13 repayment plan.
+Car loans usually pay through the Chapter 13 repayment plan.
 If you meet certain requirements, you might be able to lower your car payments through a Chapter 13 bankruptcy in Kansas.